Columbia College (British Columbia): Associate of Science degree

-See the Columbia College calendar for full details of associate degree Program requirements for each concentration.

 Grade 10–12 University Foundation Program

-University Foundation Programs are available to high school level students who wish to enroll in university but lack the prerequisites to do so.
+University Foundation Programs are available to high school level students who wish to enrol in university but lack the prerequisites to do so.
 There are five distinct foundation options, and, while only completion of the Senior Secondary Program will allow a student to be eligible for direct entry to university, completion of any of the options listed below will allow a student to enter the University Transfer Program at Columbia College, provided the minimum grade requirements are achieved.